-A pay-as-clear or uniform price rule has been used in the auction in the British central buyer mechanism and is proposed for the planned Italian central buyer mechanism.
+- the basis of price, in the tender for new capacity in Belgium and Brittany price was only one of the award criteria (albeit the most important one). - (382) The French de-central obligation scheme envisages both bilateral trading of capacity certificates and public trading via a number of auctions organised every year by the EPEXSPOT trading platform. - (383) A pay-as-clear or uniform price rule has been used in the auction in the British central buyer mechanism and is proposed for the planned Italian and Irish central buyer mechanisms, and under the French market-wide mechanism (EPEX SPOT auctions).
 In this type of auction, successful bidders all receive capacity remuneration equal to the marginal price in the auction (i.e. the most expensive unit that was successful).
 This means each MW of capacity will receive the same remuneration level at the end of the bidding process.